wearsunscreen/viple/README.md

 ## Contributing
 Contributions to Viple are welcome!
 Want to add a new level?
 Found a bug?
 Have ideas for improvements?
 Open an issue or submit a pull request on the project's GitLab repository.

+### How to create a new level
+1. Create a LevelID in viple.go
+1. Add a case for the new LevelID in IntroText() and TitleText()
+1. Add a case for the new LevelID in advanceLevelMode()